Logseq remembers everything; Fasrad does something about it — reads your inbox, writes the note, links it, and acts on what’s inside.

 An agent that reads your inbox, writes the note, links it, and acts on what's in it — not an outliner you tend by hand.

 Logseq is an outliner that keeps your notes in plain Markdown on your own disk, links them into a graph, and never sends anything anywhere.
-That local-first, you-own-the-files promise is the whole appeal — and for people who think by writing and want their second brain to stay private and forever-readable, it's the right tool.
-Nothing here is going to argue you out of that.
+It's local-first: your data is files you control, no account, no server.

 The catch is that every note is something you sat down and typed.
 Logseq captures structure and then waits.
 It won't read the email you're noting about, won't draft the reply the note implies, won't put the follow-up on a date.
 Fasrad starts from the opposite end: it has its own inbox and calendar, so it can read the last thread, write a note that references what was said, link it to the contact, and schedule the next touch — without you opening an editor.